therealaldo/templates/standups.md

 * **What did you work on yesterday?**
 * **What will you work on today?**
-* **What issues did you experience yesterday, and are they any issues blocking you from moving forward today?**
+* **What issues did you experience yesterday, and are there any issues blocking you from moving forward today?**

 ---